JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 ### Advanced (JWS/JWT)

-This tab allows you to configure the following settings:
+You can configure the following settings in this tab:

 * **Critical extensions (crit)**: Set of values to add to the `crit` header.
 * **Extend JWS Header using a Policy**: Select a policy that when called, the contents of its invocation are added to the JWS Header.